This post may contain affiliate links. Please see our disclosure policy.

-- Flax Egg: Instead of eggs, mix together ground flaxseed and water, which will help be the glue to keep these meatballs together.
+- Flax Egg: Instead of eggs, mix ground flaxseed and water, which will help be the glue to keep these meatballs together.

 How to Make Vegan Meatballs